Look, Remember and Reason: Grounded reasoning in videos with language models: Conclusion

 \section{Conclusion}

-We show that off-the-shelf LLMs can solve complex visual reasoning tasks when supervised with rationales with surrogate visual tasks and equipped with top-down visual attention.
-We exploit the flexibility of LLMs in language modeling, which allows us to express diverse low-level visual tasks, \eg, recognition, tracking, and re-identification, in the form of language.
-The use of off-the-shelf LLM and vision backbones allows our model to be readily applicable across diverse tasks.
-It outperforms the state-of-the-art by 7.6\% and 5.1\% on the compositional and systematic splits of the ACRE dataset and; by 5.4\% Top-1 accuracy on static camera and 15.4\% Top-1 accuracy on moving camera splits of the CATER dataset.
-Further, the performance of our \model{} model is comparable to the state-of-the-art with task-specific architectures on CLEVR.
-While we obtain the best results through dataset specific fine-tuning, our \model{} model jointly trained on ACRE, CLEVR and CATER performs favorably even through these datasets are highly diverse.
+We show that off-the-shelf LMs can solve complex visual reasoning tasks on videos using our \model{} framework.
+In this framework, LMs equipped with a two-stream video encoder are supervised and grounded using surrogate tasks.
+Grounding ensures that the LM can utilize relevant low-level visual cues from in the input video to make predictions.
+Grounding predictions to low-level visual cues combined with the high-level reasoning ability of the LM is the key to the success of the model.
+Our \model{} model outperforms the state of the art by 6.5\% and 5.3\% on the compositional and systematic splits of the ACRE dataset; by 5.8\% Top-1 accuracy on the compositional split of the Something-Else dataset; by 4.4\% Top-1 accuracy on static camera and 20.7\% Top-1 accuracy on moving camera splits of the CATER dataset; and by 5.6\% overall accuracy on STAR.